 - Window and door screens using 16-mesh screening will keep fruit flies out, but they also need to fit snugly and be in good repair.
 Newly emerged adult fruit flies are attracted to light so they may be attracted to lights over windows or doors.
 You can consider using special yellow lights or reduce the use of lights over windows or doors.

-You'll want to start trappping fruit flies right away to reduce their numbers.
+You'll want to start trapping fruit flies right away to reduce their numbers.
 Cosmetically enhanced fruit fly traps are available for purchase, but you can easily make effective traps at home.
 Try these suggestions:

-Bowls. bottles or other containers can function as open traps.
+Bowls, bottles or other containers can function as open traps.
 An effective baiting solution consists of 4 Tablespoons (1/4 cup) or 1/2 inch worth of apple cider vinegar or wine plus a few drops of dishwashing liquid.
 The dish detergent affects the surface tension of the liquid and fruit flies that land on it will drown.

 Closed-up traps consist of three components — an empty jar, an attractive bait inside the jar, and a cover secured to the top of the jar to prevent escape.
-The cover, which can be plastic wrap, a sandwich baggie or a paper cone, has one or two small holes that are no more than 1/8 inch wide.
+The cover, which can be plastic wrap, a sandwich bag or a paper cone, has one or two small holes that are no more than 1/8 inch wide.
 After fruit flies enter the jar through the hole, they usually don't find their way out again.

-Bait Recipes for enclosed traps:
+Bait Recipes for Enclosed Traps:

 - 1/4 inch of apple cider vinegar or wine.
 Beer may also work.
 Replace bait as needed.